Select Department

 • Freedom – Especially valuable if you’re performing on a large stage, the freedom to move wherever you like is definitely the biggest pro of them all.

-• No Cables – Less cables = less responsibility.
-You’ll no longer have to worry about your guitar cables coming unstuck, or worse, tripping over them mid-set.
+• No or Less Cables – The fewer wires, the less task responsibility.
+You’ll no longer have to worry about your guitar plug-ins coming unstuck or, worse, tripping over them mid-set.

 Cons

-• Batteries – Given that most wireless guitar systems are powered by batteries whether built-in or external; you’ll need to, or at least want to make sure your wireless system is fully charged before each and every gig.
+• Batteries – Given that most wireless guitars are powered by batteries whether built-in or external, you’ll need, or at least want, to make sure your wireless system is fully charged before each and every gig.
 And if it uses external batteries, you’ll need to make sure you’ve got fresh ones bought and on standby in case you need them.
-Because the last thing you want to do is lose connection during the middle of a performance.
-Therefore, batteries are adding just another thing to the long list of preparations you need to do before each gig.
+It goes without saying that the last thing you want to do is lose connection during the middle of a performance.
+Therefore, batteries are adding just another thing to the long list of preparations you need to carry out before each gig.

 • Changing Guitars – If you use multiple guitars depending on the song you’re playing, you’re going to need multiple transmitters for your guitars.
 You could switch them from guitar to guitar, but during a live performance, you’re just adding unnecessary complications and more opportunities for error.